 ‘Thomas Aquinas…went so far as to opine that the birth of a girl is the result of a male embryo going wrong; that while a married man’s wife is a convenience to him, in that she enables him to procreate and avoid concupiscence (roving passion, prompting promiscuity), in all other respects a man will always make him a better companion and helpmeet than his wife, or any woman, can ever be.
 Furthermore, affirmed Aquinas, women are mentally as well as physically weaker than men, and more prone to sin, and are always by their nature subject to some man.
 Husbands may correct their wives by corporal punishment if necessary, and children ought to love their father more than their mother.’
 (Packer, Among God’s Giants, 342f)

-You are all one in Christ Jesus – Lexically, ‘one’ can carry a range of meanings.
+Paul does not say that ‘you are all “equal” in Christ Jesus’, but that ‘you are all “one”‘.
+He uses the word hen, ‘one’, rather that isos, ‘equal’.
+The two words are never used interchangeably.
+Hen can carry a range of meanings.
 But it does not mean that two things are exactly the same or that they are interchangeable.
+In fact, it is used of ‘diverse rather than identical objects’ (A & M Kostenberger, God’s Design for Man and Woman).
 Even if we were to regard this phrase as equivalent to, ‘You are all equal in Christ’, we would need carefully to explain and quality it.
 Two people are unlikely to be equally good at creative writing, for example, or at lacrosse.
 Similar expressions both within the NT (Mt 19:6/Mk 10:8; Jn 10:30; 17:11,21-23; Rom 12:5; 1 Cor 3:8; 10:17; 1 Jn 5:8) and in relevant extra-biblical writings suggest that the underlying thought is of two or more entities that are diverse and different but which are united by some common feature or quality.
 So, for example, ‘in 1 Corinthians 3:8 Paul clearly states that the one who plants and the one who waters have different tasks and different rewards, and yet they are one (likely in purpose).
 Similarly, in Romans 12:5 Paul states that the members of the body are different, with different tasks, but they, too, are “one.”’
 (Hove)

-What Paul is saying, then, is that there is no difference between believers in respect of their standing and benefits in Christ.
+What Paul is saying, then, is that they are all united in Christ (not that they are all equal in Christ).
+He is stating that there is no difference between believers in respect of their standing and benefits in Christ.
 He stresses the universality of these benefits in Gal 3:36,37,38.
 This is in keeping with the wider context, which stresses the universality of the new covenant (see also Jer 31:33f, Joel 2:28f, for example).

 As George remarks, it is at baptism that this unity is acknowledged, proclaimed and celebrated.
 ‘When a person is dipped in the bath of baptism, he comes out a changed man: his former color disappears, he comes out the color of Christ.
 Whether the person before dipping was a Jew or a Gentile, a slave or a free man, a man or a woman, no longer matters.’
 (Bligh)